Learn more about CHSIE’s grant-funded projects and funding contributors.

 The University of Washington Board of Health Sciences Deans

-The UW Board of Health Sciences Deans supports the Foundations of Interprofessional Practice Series and Interprofessional Active Learning Series (iPALS) events for UW health sciences students.
+The UW Board of Health Sciences Deans supports development and coordination of curriculum and IPE programming for UW health sciences students.